The AI Coding panel provides a streamlined AI coding workflow inside the normal left pane. It keeps the app structure familiar while reducing clutter.

 - Default model is Qwen Flash.

-- This is the same Filter Links workflow, embedded as the final simple-ai accordion section.
+- This is the same Filter Links workflow, run from the adjacent Filter links tab (not embedded in the AI Coding panel).

 - Use it to refine/select links before reviewing outputs on the right.